function-store/TD_NDI_NamedRouter/USER_GUIDE_SHORT.md

-# NDI Named Switcher - Quick Guide
+# NDI Named Router - Quick Guide

 ## What It Does
 **Automatically routes video sources to displays** based on source names.
 Name your sources with patterns like "laptop_projector", "wall_led", or "lobby_tv" and the system automatically sends them to the right outputs.